Inferior Vena Cava

 - Common iliac veins (L5)

 Since the IVC is not a midline structure, there is asymmetric drainage of the vein.
-Notably, the gonadal and suprarenal veins drain directly into the IVC on the right side, but drain less directly into the left renal vein first, and then the IVC on the left side.
+Notably, the gonadal and suprarenal veins drain directly into the IVC on the right side.
+However, on the left side, they first drain into the left renal vein, which subsequently empties into the IVC.
 All of the lumbar veins and hepatic veins usually drain directly into the IVC.

 The IVC is one of the 2 large veins by which blood is returned from the body to the right side of the heart.
 After circulating through the body systemically, deoxygenated blood returns to the right atrium of the heart through either the superior vena cava, which drains the upper body, or the IVC that drains everything below the diaphragm, including the lower trunk, abdomen, pelvis, and lower limbs.